stefanoschmidt1995/ML_ODE/examples/README.md

 ## `cosmological_model.py`
 `cosmological_model.py` is a useful cosmology example: it learns the relation between luminosity distance and redshift as a function of the content of the Universe (parametrized by Omega).
 More precisely, it learns the relation between redshift and dimensionless line-of-sight comoving distance (see [here](https://arxiv.org/abs/astro-ph/9905116) for more details of the conventions used).
+The class implements also a function `luminosity_distance()` to compute the actual luminosity distance (eq.
+(16) and (21) of the paper above); of course, this function is just a helper and it is not required to fit the NN or to build the model.
 The model works quite well up to redshift `z = 20`

 <center>